Guidance

 Identification

 In order to claim Universal Credit, the claimant’s identity must be confirmed.
-This can be done online using Verify.

-If they don’t have any identification
+If they do not have any identification

 They should call the Universal Credit helpline, tell them that they have no identification but want to claim Universal Credit, we have processes in place to enable a claim to be made.